Gonzalo Fernández de Oviedo y Valdés: Works

 Oviedo later wrote two extensive works of permanent value, which for the most part were not published until three centuries after his death: La historia general y natural de las Indias and Las Quinquagenas de la nobleza de España.
 The Quinquagenas is a collection of quaint, moralizing anecdotes in which Oviedo indulges in much lively gossip concerning eminent contemporaries.
-It was first published at Madrid in 1880, edited by Vicente de la Fuente.
+It was first published in Madrid in 1880, edited by Vicente de la Fuente.